If you aren't connected to the internet, you can still create, view, and edit files on:

 Before you turn on offline access

-- On your computer, open the Google Docs, Sheets, or Slides home screen.
+- To work offline, in your Chrome browser, open Google Docs, Sheets, or Slides.

 Make specific files available offline